vikingJason/5eVaultMain/content/1. Adventures/Curse of Strahd/Tome of Strahd.md

 ## DC 20 - The Heart of Ravenloft

-**Tenth Moon, 526 BC:** *The Heart glows with purpose.
+==**Tenth Moon, 526 BC:** *The Heart glows with purpose.
 It has become living.
 The circles of masonry about its tower are its ribs, the great bastion its chest.
 My tests on the condemned proved the heart will use the tower itself against invaders.
 My will sustains it, but its construction is mere glass, fragile, ironically mortal.
-With it, I am sheltered from the unthinkable, yet I will not allow myself to become reckless.*
+With it, I am sheltered from the unthinkable, yet I will not allow myself to become reckless.*==

 ## DC 25 - Armour